 In order to assess, prevent and manage University challenges related to the use of alcohol and other drugs (AOD), CAPS has developed and participates in numerous campus-based initiatives directed toward reducing high-risk alcohol and other drug (AOD) use among students.
 Utilizing a multi-disciplinary approach, individuals from across the campus (including faculty, staff and students) are working collaboratively to identify and support students who are at risk for alcohol and other drug abuse.
 CAPS provides a number of services to students who are either at risk for AOD related difficulties or who present with on-going substance-related concerns.

-Recovery Room is an informal and confidential group for students to explore their alcohol and drug use, self-identify as recovering from alcohol and other drugs, seek recovery resources and network and support one another in a safe environment.
-This group is only open to Montclair State students who are currently in recovery from alcohol or other drugs, actively seeking recovery resources or interested in exploring how alcohol and other drugs impact their lives.
+Recovery Room is an informal group for students looking to explore their relationship with alcohol and/or other drugs or self identify as in recovery and are seeking resources and peer support in a safe and affirming recovery-friendly environment.
+This group is only open to currently enrolled Montclair State University students who are in recovery from alcohol or other drugs or actively seeking recovery support resources.

 Using health promotion theory and social marketing principles, these campaigns aim to provide accurate health information, promote policies, identify resources and dispel myths.

 Montclair State University provides a healthy and stable support structure for students in addition to their regular academic routine.
 There are hundreds of programs offered by various departments and student organizations that promote health and wellness and are substance free.
 Intentional and collaborative programming between departments encourages student involvement with activities that are substance free.

 Special emphasis is placed on weekend and Thursday night programming.
 The Center for Student Involvement, Residence Life and the Department of Campus Recreation work together throughout the year to provide events, trips and activities for all students.
 This is done to encourage participation in activities that foster positive social, emotional and physical well-being.

 - Medical Amnesty Policy